weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
 [2023.
+05] I am hornored to be selected as the only one 2023-24 Jack Baskin and Peggy Downes-Baskin Fellowship recipient.

+[2023.
+04] Invited talk from TMLR Young Scientist Seminar.

+[2023.
 03] Oral presentation at WSDM 2023 (Crowd Science Workshop).

 [2023.
 02] I will join ByteDance AI Lab for the Machine Learning (Research) Intern this summer.